 Women with asthma can definitely tolerate pregnancy well.
-It is important for pregnant women with asthma to follow up with their providers on a regular basis to monitor asthma control and medication usage.
+However, a proportion of women have worsening asthma symptoms during pregnancy.
+For that reason, it is important for pregnant women with asthma to follow up with their providers on a regular basis to monitor asthma control and medication usage.

-Your obstetric provider or a specialist familiar with pregnancy and asthma can answer your questions.
+Your obstetric provider or a specialist familiar with pregnancy complicated by chronic illness and asthma can answer your questions.

-I have asthma and use daily medications to control my asthma.
+I use daily medications to control my asthma.
 Should I stop my medications if pregnant?

 Asthma control is important in pregnancy.
 Do not stop your medications before checking with your doctor.
-Most asthma medications are safe to use in pregnancy, however, it is important to check with a provider who is familiar with asthma in pregnancy.
-A physician may recommend safer drugs.
+Most asthma medications are safe to use in pregnancy.
+However, it is important to check with a provider who is familiar with asthma in pregnancy and who may recommend safer drugs.

 A healthy baby needs a healthy mom.
-If your asthma is not controlled then your baby might not be healthy either.
-Poorly-controlled asthma could actually have worse effects on the baby than the medication.
-In many cases, it is better for s baby to be exposed to medication than to a mom’s untreated condition.
+If your asthma is not controlled, it may have an impact on your own health and lead to a need for hospital admission.
+Your baby might not be healthy either if your asthma is not well controlled.
+Poorly controlled asthma could actually have worse effects on the baby than many medications.

 Is my difficulty breathing related to my asthma or the pregnancy?

 It is sometimes difficult to distinguish between symptoms of asthma and normal pregnancy symptoms.
 About half of all pregnant women have some breathing difficulty symptoms at some point during pregnancy.
-In many, but not all, cases these are normal symptoms.
+In many cases, but not all, these are normal symptoms.
 However, when a woman has a lung or a heart condition, it becomes more difficult to tell when symptoms are related to the condition itself or the pregnancy.
-Again, a provider who is experienced and specializes in both pregnancy and medical conditions can help differentiate between the symptoms.
+Again, a provider who is experienced and specializes in both pregnancy and medical conditions such as asthma can help differentiate between the symptoms.

 How can the cause of breathing difficulties be determined?